Learn how to make glitter ornaments from Dollar Store clear ornament and vinyl. These light up ornaments DIY will add sparkle to any Christmas tree!

 Light on during the day and you can still see the glitter in ornaments…

-You could also paint the bottom piece or add a bow if you want it even fancier.
+You could also paint the bottom piece or add a bow if you want even fancier DIY light up ornaments.

 Light on at night…